-The college's Department of Public Safety and Security in conjunction with the president of Lehigh Carbon Community College prepare the Annual Security Report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using information maintained by the Department of Public Safety and provided by state and local law enforcement surrounding Lehigh Carbon Community College and its site locations.
+The college's Department of Public Safety in conjunction with the president of Lehigh Carbon Community College prepare the Annual Security Report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using information maintained by the Department of Public Safety and provided by state and local law enforcement surrounding Lehigh Carbon Community College and it's site locations.

 The Annual Security Report provides statistics for the previous three years concerning reported crimes that occurred on campus, off-campus buildings or properties owned, leased or controlled by Lehigh Carbon Community College.
 This report also includes institutional policies concerning campus public safety, such as those regarding sexual assault, alcohol and other drugs.

 Anyone, including prospective students and employees, may obtain a paper copy of this report by contacting the Department of Public Safety at 610-799-1169.

 Annual Disclosure of Crime Statistics

 Aggravated Assault – is defined as an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.

 Arson – any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.

 Burglary – is the unlawful entry of a structure to commit a felony or a theft.

 Destruction/Damage/Vandalism or Property (except Arson) – to willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.